Crab Nebula: Central star

 Slow-motion video of the Crab Pulsar, taken with OES Single-Photon-Camera.

 Data from orbiting observatories show unexpected variations in the Crab Nebula's X-ray output, likely tied to the environment around its central neutron star.

 NASA's Fermi Gamma-ray Space Telescope spots 'superflares' in the Crab Nebula.

+Expansion of the wisps recorded with Hubble between September and November 2005.

 At the center of the Crab Nebula are two faint stars, one of which is the star responsible for the existence of the nebula.
 It was identified as such in 1942, when Rudolf Minkowski found that its optical spectrum was extremely unusual.
 The region around the star was found to be a strong source of radio waves in 1949 and X-rays in 1963, and was identified as one of the brightest objects in the sky in gamma rays in 1967.
 Then, in 1968, the star was found to be emitting its radiation in rapid pulses, becoming one of the first pulsars to be discovered.

 Pulsars are sources of powerful electromagnetic radiation, emitted in short and extremely regular pulses many times a second.
 They were a great mystery when discovered in 1967, and the team who identified the first one considered the possibility that it could be a signal from an advanced civilization.
 However, the discovery of a pulsating radio source in the centre of the Crab Nebula was strong evidence that pulsars were formed by supernova explosions.
 They now are understood to be rapidly rotating neutron stars, whose powerful magnetic fields concentrates their radiation emissions into narrow beams.